Lifestyle brand: Brand symbolism

-This is defined as the strong symbolism that a brand transmits to its consumers, which is adopted for its social benefits (Kubat & Swaminathan, 2015).
-It allows consumers to feel as though they can express themselves through a form of identity, whilst being provided with a sense of belonging to a group (Wu, Klink & Guo, 2013).
+This is defined as the strong symbolism that a brand transmits to its consumers, which is adopted for its social benefits.
+It allows consumers to feel as though they can express themselves through a form of identity, whilst being provided with a sense of belonging to a group.
 For example, Tiffany & Co. are a jewellery brand which offer affordable and expensive, high-quality jewellery products.
-When a person sees a consumer wearing its product in public, that person may aim to own a piece of Tiffany & Co. jewellery themselves, with the aim to seek social benefits or fit into a particular group (Athaide & Klink, 2012).
+When a person sees a consumer wearing its product in public, that person may aim to own a piece of Tiffany & Co. jewellery themselves, with the aim to seek social benefits or fit into a particular group.